 On completion of doctoral coursework, students will be required to pass a comprehensive examination to demonstrate global health management and policy PhD program competencies.

 Students are required to pass a written comprehensive examination that tests students’ ability to demonstrate mastery of theory, research design, analytic skills; and knowledge of a substantive subject area.
 These skills represent the research focus of the Health Policy and Management Department.
-The exam is coordinated by the HPAM Doctoral Program Director and is offered once a year only in the spring (March/April) over four day period.
+The exam is coordinated by the HPM Doctoral Program Director and is offered once a year only in the spring (March/April) over four day period.
 If a student does not pass the exam, they have one opportunity to retake it.
-A retake will be offered during the fall semester of the same year, and the same HPAM Doctoral Exam Committee will preside over the retake exam.
+A retake will be offered during the fall semester of the same year, and the same HPM Doctoral Exam Committee will preside over the retake exam.

 Doctoral Committee (See PhD handbook)